tomorrowdata/micropython-patches/README.md

 ```
 Minor changes to the test file (like `import time as time -> import utime as time`) will be OK.

+If you really really need to change something to the test file, please motivate it.

 ## Development environment